OpenFn/docs/adaptors/collections.md

 ### Getting data from a collection

-To retrieving multiple items from a Collection, we recommend using the `each()` function.
+To retrieve multiple items from a Collection, we generally recommend using the `each()` function.

 `each()` will stream each value individually, greatly reducing the memory overhead of downloading a large amount of data to the client.